 Sounds like magic but it’s science or more precisely quantum physics.
 Of course, I am not saying that you can control everything in life with the power of your thoughts because some things just happen without your input.
 But you can always choose how to respond to things you cannot control.
 I guess that’s fair enough.

 So often times it happens that we live in psychological time constantly thinking about the past and worrying about the future instead of focusing on the present moment.
 But the truth is that there is no past and no future.
 All we have is now.
 All we have is the present moment.

 So don’t ruin the authenticity of the present moment dwelling in the past, you don’t live there anymore and stop worrying about the things that haven’t happened yet.
 Accept the beauty of not knowing what happens next.

-Use time to your advantage but be present.
-Learn important lessons from your past experience and plan for the future but avoid overthinking and over scheduling because it will create excessive worrying and unecessary sufferting.
-Instead focus on the present moment and start building foundations for your future self.
+Use the time to your advantage but be present.
+Learn important lessons from your past experience and plan for the future but avoid overthinking and over-scheduling because it will create excessive worrying and unnecessary suffering.
+Instead, focus on the present moment and start building foundations for your future self.

 3. Labelling People

 Putting people into categories is something we all do because it helps us to feel safe and make sense of our world, but is that really useful?
 I highly doubt it.
 The truth is that labelling people gives us an illusion of feeling safe in an insanely chaotic world but at the same time it opens the door to too much misinterpretation.
 Not to mention how these broad labels and categories we love to put ourselves and others into to limits our worldview.
 So maybe it’s time to stop doing that?
 We really should stop labelling ourselves and other by some strange completely irrelevant societies terms and standards.
 We should be more open minded and focused on what we can learn from each other.